John Hodiak

 John Hodiak (/ˈhoʊ.diː.æk/ HOH-dee-ak; April 16, 1914 – October 19, 1955) was an American actor who worked in radio, stage and film.

 Early life

 Hodiak was born in Pittsburgh, Pennsylvania, the son of Anna (Pogorzelec) and Walter Hodiak.
 He was of Ukrainian and Polish descent.
 Hodiak grew up in Hamtramck, Michigan.

-Acting career

-Hodiak had his first theatrical experience at age 11, acting in Ukrainian and Russian plays at the Ukrainian Catholic Church.
-From the moment he first appeared on the stage, he resolved to become an actor.
-Hodiak was not even swayed when as a third baseman on his local high school baseball team, he was offered a contract with a St. Louis Cardinals farm club.
-He turned the offer down.
+Career

 Radio

 When Hodiak first tried out for a radio acting job, he was turned down because of his accent.
 He became a caddie at a Detroit golf course, then worked at a Chevrolet automobile factory – and practised his diction.
 When he conquered the diction hurdle, he became a radio actor and moved to Chicago.
 There Hodiak created the role of the comic strip character Li'l Abner on radio.

 Hodiak also had the role of McCullough in the radio soap opera Girl Alone.

 Hollywood

-Hodiak arrived in Hollywood in 1942 and signed a motion picture contract with MGM.
-He refused to change his name, saying "I like my name.
-It sounds like I look."

 Hodiak was cast in a few small parts at MGM, including A Stranger in Town (1943), I Dood It (1943) and Maisie Goes to Reno (1944).